-DSDT has one dedicated Financial Aid Loan Technician that evaluates and oversees the third-party student eligibility process for student loans.
-The Loan Technician is responsible for ensuring all loan requirements are met prior to disbursing any federal loan funds.
-The Loan Technician has provided outreach via email and phone for students who are in repayment, delinquent, in deferment, and/or defaulted on their student loans, however it has been very limited.
+DSDT has one dedicated Financial Aid employee that evaluates and oversees the third-party student eligibility process for student loans.
+They are responsible for ensuring all loan requirements are met prior to disbursing any federal loan funds.
+They have provided outreach via email and phone for students who are in repayment, delinquent, in deferment, and/or defaulted on their student loans.

-Improvements Needed: Cross training student success facilitators and instructors on cohort default prevention on all levels will increase effectiveness and time-management of Financial Aid staff.
+Improvements Needed: Cross training administration and instructors on cohort default prevention on all levels to increase effectiveness and time-management of Financial Aid staff.